Our Care Model | School of Imagination · Integrated Early Childhood Development

 At Happy Talkers

 One intake.
-Clinicians across disciplines are informed from day one.
-One coordinated plan.
-Regular interdisciplinary communication.
+Clinicians across disciplines are informed early.
+One coordinated plan, with regular interdisciplinary communication.

-Diagnosis takes 12–18 months on a waitlist.
-Then family starts over finding therapy providers.
-Months lost between diagnosis and services.
+A diagnosis can take many months on a waitlist — and then the family starts over finding therapy providers, losing time between diagnosis and services.

 At Happy Talkers

 ADOS evaluation on-site (launching 2026).
-Direct pathway from evaluation to services — the evaluating clinician is in the same building as the therapy team.
+A direct pathway from evaluation to services — the evaluating clinician is in the same building as the therapy team.

 At Happy Talkers